 - Standardize workflows: Build modular pipelines (such as for ingestion, transformation, and loading) and combine them into end-to-end flows.

-After Maia creates a multi-pipeline orchestration, you can continue the conversation to modify or add logic, such as inserting alerts, branching conditions, or post-processing steps.
+After create a multi-pipeline orchestration, you can continue the conversation to modify or add logic, such as inserting alerts, branching conditions, or post-processing steps.

 Commit and push changes

-Maia can now help you commit pipeline changes and push them to your branch in a single, streamlined flow.
-However, Maia doesn’t yet support publishing versioned artifacts.
-When you request a commit (e.g., by typing “commit and push the branch”), Maia will:- Detect the changes made to your pipeline.
+can now help you commit pipeline changes and push them to your branch in a single, streamlined flow.
+However, don’t yet support publishing versioned artifacts.
+When you request a commit (e.g., by typing “commit and push the branch”), will:- Detect the changes made to your pipeline.

 - Generate a default commit message (which you can edit).